Biden vies for senior vote in Florida as Trump heads for Pennsylvania

 “The longer Donald Trump is president, the more reckless he seems to get,” Biden said.
 “Thank God we only have three weeks left to go.”

-Reporting by Joseph Ax in Pembroke Pines, Florida; Additional reporting by Steve Holland; Writing by John Whitesides and James Oliphant; Editing by Colleen Jenkins and Peter Cooney
+Reporting by Joseph Ax in South Florida, Additional reporting by Steve Holland; Writing by John Whitesides and James Oliphant; Editing by Colleen Jenkins, Peter Cooney and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.